 However, he does recommend you take advantage of tax-sheltered education accounts, including 529 plans and Educational Savings Plans (ESAs).
 Like retirement accounts, these accounts minimize your tax burden as you save and invest.

-Saving for your retirement should definitely be a higher priority than saving for your children’s education costs.
+Saving for your retirement should definitely be a higher priority than saving for your children’s college fund.
 Even if they don’t find a way to pay for college without student loans, at least they have the option of borrowing money to cover the costs.
 You don’t have that option to cover your retirement costs, aside from reverse mortgages.

 Of course, you may not decide to pay for your children’s college education, and that doesn’t make you a bad parent.
 Plus, there are creative ways to pay for your kids’ college education aside from saving hundreds of thousands of dollars.